 Today, Paris remains France’s capital and most populous city, with over two million residents.
 The city continues to serve as a significant center of diplomacy, commerce, high fashion, cuisine, science, and the arts, as it has done since at least the 17th century.
 Paris is one of the world’s top tourist destinations, famed for its architectural landmarks, museums, restaurants, and charming atmosphere.
 For its romantic reputation, one of the city’s nicknames is “the City of Love.”
 Paris is thus also a popular destination for weddings and honeymoons.
 The mystique that Paris holds in the public imagination is difficult to encapsulate, but the words of the Nobel Prize-winning theoretical physicist Walter Kohn perhaps best sum up the aspect of the city that concerns us: “Paris somehow lends itself to conceptual new ideas… There is a certain magic to that city.”

-The site where Paris now stands has been inhabited since around 7600 BCE.
+The site where Paris now stands has been inhabited since around 7600 BC.
 The city’s museums maintain archeological artifacts dating to the Stone Age and the Roman Empire, although those are not periods of history that are commonly associated with Paris.
 What began as a small settlement on the Seine river banks, grew rapidly in population and political importance.
-Paris gets its name from an Iron Age Celtic tribe, the Parisii, who fortified the area around 225 BCE.
-In 52 BCE, the Romans conquered the site and named it Lutetia Parisiorum, Marsh of the Parisii.
-By the 3rd century CE, local Germanic tribes challenged the Roman rule of the city.
-By the end of the 5th century CE, Paris came under the complete control of the Franks, a confederation of Germanic tribes.
-In 508 CE, the Franks made Paris their capital.
-In 843 CE, the kingdom of Francia split, with East Francia becoming the predecessor state to Germany and West Francia becoming the earliest iteration of the Kingdom of France.
+Paris gets its name from an Iron Age Celtic tribe, the Parisii, who fortified the area around 225 BC.
+In 52 BC, the Romans conquered the site and named it Lutetia Parisiorum, Marsh of the Parisii.
+By the 3rd century AD, local Germanic tribes challenged the Roman rule of the city.
+By the end of the 5th century AD, Paris came under the complete control of the Franks, a confederation of Germanic tribes.
+In 508 AD, the Franks made Paris their capital.
+In 843 AD, the kingdom of Francia split, with East Francia becoming the predecessor state to Germany and West Francia becoming the earliest iteration of the Kingdom of France.
 As France’s political influence expanded over the centuries, Paris became an important economic and cultural hub.

 In the 18th century, the center of cutting-edge intellectual discourse shifted from universities to coffeehouses and salons, where controversial thinkers could find financial backing.
 Europe’s adoption of coffee substituted the continent’s constant consumption of alcohol, a depressant, with caffeine, a stimulant, and coffeehouses became hubs for the debate of politics and philosophy.
 Women played an important, if unequal, role in the Enlightenment.
 Wealthy or well-connected women known as salonnières—such as Marie Thérèse Rodet Geoffrin (1699–1777), who is sometimes called the inventor of the Enlightenment salon—hosted the era’s upscale intellectual gatherings.
 Even upper-class women at the time were typically denied formal educational opportunities, but the salons served as a socially-acceptable way for women to engage in intellectual life.
 Other key salonnières included Jeanne Julie Éléonore de Lespinasse (1732–1776) and Suzanne Necker (1739–1794), the Swiss wife of King Louis XVI’s finance minister.